 The expectation is that SACM will need to make use of multiple types of standardized formats to encompass a complete solution for endpoint posture assessment.
-As such, the OVAL System Characteristics Model is likely to be used as one of multiple possible formats for encoding collected data.
+As such, the OVAL System Characteristics Model could be used to inform the development of a data model for encoding collected data from an endpoint.